Arise, My Beloved, and Come

 Matthew 5, 17

-How incredible it would be for any Christian to imagine (with no reasonable explanation) that our Lord could possibly dismiss any of his own precepts, either here on earth or in heaven where he retains his sacred humanity for all eternity (Colossians 2:9) by exacting the penalties incurred by Adam and Eve on his own beloved mother: “In pain, you shall bring forth children until you return to the ground from which you were taken.
-For you are dirt, and to dirt, you shall return” (Genesis 3:16, 19).
-On the contrary, God said to the serpent: “I will put enmity between you and the woman, and between your offspring and her offspring” (Genesis 3:15).
-Neither the Mother nor the Son was subjected to bodily corruption in the tomb, being equally blessed (eulogeo) by God in their shared humanity (Luke 1:42).
-So long as Jesus remains both God and man, Mary is his mother, and more than just an ordinary natural mother.
-Our Blessed Lady is the Mother of God incarnate (Isaiah 7:14; Luke 1:35, 43; John 1:14).
-She is not merely the mother of a great prophet or rabbi (Luke 11:27-28).
+How incredible it would be for any Christian to imagine (with no reasonable explanation) that our Lord could possibly dismiss any of his own precepts, either here on earth or in heaven where he retains his sacred humanity for all eternity (Col 2:9) by exacting the penalties incurred by Adam and Eve on his own beloved mother: “In pain you shall bring forth children until you return to the ground from which you were taken.
+For you are dirt, and to dirt you shall return” (Gen 3:16, 19).
+On the contrary, God said to the serpent: “I will put enmity between you and the woman, and between your offspring and her offspring” (Gen 3:15).
+Neither the Mother nor the Son was subjected to bodily corruption in the tomb, being equally blessed (eulogeo) by God in their shared humanity (Lk 1:42).
+So long as Jesus remains both God and man, Mary is his mother, and more (menoun) than just a natural mother.
+Our Blessed Lady is the Mother of God incarnate (Isa 7:14; Lk 1:35, 43; Jn 1:14).
+She is not merely the mother of a great prophet or rabbi (Lk 11:27-28).

 The Church Father adds that Jesus “took upon himself the holy flesh of the holy Virgin” (Treatise on Christ and Anti-Christ, 4).
 Both the Mother and the Son were of one flesh, so neither of them could have experienced death for having fallen short of the glory of God as the rest of humanity does in its sinful state.
 St. Ephraem of Syria (370 A.D.) also bears early witness to this traditional belief of the Church in Mary’s sinless being and freedom from all forms of impurity and corruption together with her Son: “Thou alone and thy Mother are in all things fair.
 There is no flaw in thee and no stain in thy Mother” (Nisibene Hymns, 27:8).
 These writings of the early Church Fathers implicitly bear witness to an early Christian belief in the Assumption of Mary and, of course, her Immaculate Conception.